-On Wednesday, July 13, NSHSS partner universities will join our members to share information about their college program offerings on the NSHSS University Panel.
-The universities represented will be:
+On Wednesday, July 13, NSHSS partner universities joined our members to share information about their college program offerings on the NSHSS University Panel.
+The universities represented were:

-NSHSS members and parents will have the opportunity to ask their questions of each institution during the Q&A at the end of the session.
-Register for the event below!
+NSHSS members and parents had the opportunity to ask their questions of each institution during the Q&A at the end of the session.
+Watch the recording of the event below!

 Anita Weiss is the Assistant Director of Recruitment for Pre-College Programs at Columbia University.
 She has also served as an admissions officer for Columbia’s pre-college programs and as a mentor for prior Immersion students participating in Columbia’s Ambassadorship.
 She has run a private college consultation service specializing in teaching students how to write college application essays for nearly 15 years.
 Before joining Columbia, she was also an appellate attorney.